PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 token = await PreciousChickenToken.deployed()
 ```

 If successful this should return `undefined`.
-We can now increase the allowance and then exit truffle console.
+We can now increase the allowance and then exit truffle console:

 ```javascript
 token.increaseAllowance(accounts[1], 1000, {from: accounts[0]})
 .exit
 ```

 This code should output a transaction log to the console.
-The command states that accounts[0] or the Ganache account at Index 0, the *owner*, authorises accounts[1] or Index 1, to hold up to 1000 tokens.
+The command states that accounts[0] (e.g. the Ganache account at Index 0 - defined as the *owner* within the smart contract) authorises accounts[1] (e.g. Index 1) to hold up to 1000 tokens.

 ## Start React